mayankkanti/iterDiscordBot/README.md

 # ITER Notice Bot 🔔

-A Discord bot that automatically monitors and posts new notices from the ITER website to your Discord server.
+A Discord bot that automatically monitors and posts new notices from the ITER website to your Discord server or join [this](https://discord.gg/eg8HjNWY) to get updates.

 ## Features